vaishwuzz/course_list_/README.md

 5. Explore the Application
 Explore the course listing page, view course details, and simulate course enrollment in the student dashboard.
 Enjoy using the React Course Enrollment Application!

-Features
-Dashboard
-Listed enrolled courses
-Mark courses as complete
-Course Listing Page
-Search for Courses by Instructor and Course name
-Like courses
-Dislike courses
-Go to course details
-Course Details Page
-All details regarding the course
-Profile Page
-Loaders
-Responsive